Lattyware/unrpa/README.md

 If you are trying to extract more exotic RPA archives, there may be additional dependencies. unrpa should instruct you how to install them if required.

+Package maintainers can see [`setup.py`](https://github.com/Lattyware/unrpa/blob/master/setup.py) for a complete set of dependencies.

 ### Examples

 When installed through your package manager or pip, you should be able to use unrpa by opening a terminal or command